Skoda Citigoᵉ iV electric review

 |Car type||Range||Wallbox charge time||Fast charge time|

-Its maximum driving range of 162 miles is actually pretty respectable and more than enough than many people need on a daily basis, so simply charging up in a few hours overnight will suffice.
-But if you do want the option of topping up faster than that while you're out and about, you just need to add the fast charging option to the SE (at a cost of £720 for the system and £170 for the charging cable) or step up to the £19,315 SE L model.
+Skoda claims an official driving range of 140 to 170 miles; the combined range of 161 miles is actually pretty respectable and more than what many people need on a daily basis, so simply charging up in a few hours overnight will suffice.
+But if you do want the option of topping up faster while you're out and about, you just need to add the fast charging option to the SE (at a cost of £720 for the system and £170 for the charging cable) or step up to the £19,315 SE L model.
 The car will then be able to take an 80% recharge from a typical public charging point in just over 45 minutes.

 With the same electric motor as its e-up! and Mii electric cousins, the Citigoᵉ will get from 0-62mph in 12.3 seconds and go on to a top speed of 81mph.
 It's not as fast in the real world as a Renault ZOE or Kia e-Niro, but like most electric cars, it has pace where it counts around town, enabling you to dart into gaps and nip away from the lights with ease.
 There are four levels of regenerative braking to work with and the strongest allows for one-pedal driving around 90% of the time, with a significant deceleration effect when you lift off.